 Use these multi-subject databases to search for articles in academic journals, newspapers, magazines and other resources.

 NOTE: Monmouth University has access to the New York Times and the Wall Street Journal via their desktop platforms.
 You must have MU login credentials to set up your free account.
-Click "more info" to see details on how to get started with New York Times access.
+Click "info" icon to see details on how to get started with New York Times access.

 In the below example, the black and white “ref jersey” icon in the second column indicates that American Anthropologist is refereed (peer-reviewed).